 • Foam Food Containers

-Drop Off Locations: Rio Grande Recycling Center, Pitkin County Landfill, Redstone Recycling Center, & Waste Management Recycling Transfer Center (Willits)
+Drop Off Locations: Rio Grande Recycling Center, Pitkin County Landfill, Redstone Recycling Center (closing June, 2019) & Waste Management Recycling Transfer Center, Willits, (closing August, 2019).

 We accept textiles for recycling and reuse.
 Textile drop off is free.
 Please adhere to the following guidelines: